Bruce Hale

 William Bruce Hale (August 30, 1918 – December 30, 1980) was an American professional basketball player and coach.

-A 6'1" guard/forward from Medford, Oregon, Hale played college basketball at Santa Clara University, then played professionally in the early NBA as a member of the Indianapolis Jets, Fort Wayne Pistons, and Indianapolis Olympians.
+A 6'1" guard/forward from Medford, Oregon, Hale played college basketball for the Santa Clara Broncos, then played professionally in the early National Basketball Association (NBA) as a member of the Indianapolis Jets, Fort Wayne Pistons, and Indianapolis Olympians.
 He averaged 9.1 points per game over his NBA career.
 He later held coaching positions with the University of Miami, the Oakland Oaks of the American Basketball Association, and St. Mary's College of California.
 With Miami, he took the program to their first NCAA Division I men's basketball tournament in 1960, which would be the last for the program for 38 years.
 Before he died of a heart attack in 1980, he had been working as a marketing director at the KNBR radio station.

 Hale's daughter, Pam, married basketball player Rick Barry, who played for Hale at the University of Miami.
 Through Pam, Hale is the grandfather of NBA players Brent Barry, Jon Barry, and Drew Barry.

 Hale was inducted into the University of Miami Sports Hall of Fame in 1986.